isomerpages/govtech-stp/_reciprocal-green-lane/00b-rgl-terms-and-conditions.md

 6. Where the Host had provided a TraceTogether-compatible device to the traveller, it shall ensure that the TraceTogether app remains installed in the device, and all TraceTogether data is retained, for at least 14 days after the departure of the traveller.

-7. Where the Host had provided a TraceTogether-compatible device to the traveller, the Host will be required to upload TraceTogether data if the traveller subsequently tests positive for COVID-19 within 14 days after returning to Brunei Darussalam.
+7. Where the Host had provided a TraceTogether-compatible device to the traveller, the Host will be required to upload TraceTogether data if the traveller subsequently tests positive for COVID-19 within 14 days after returning to the Country/Region of Departure.

 8. The traveller and the Host shall be jointly liable for and bear all costs incurred as a consequence of any non-compliance with these terms and conditions including the cost of repatriation, as well as cost of custody and care pending repatriation.

 9. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.

 -----
+ (to check how much difference - whether we can just standardise, and for thsoe which are different how to we show them on the site)
 <sup>1</sup> The Terms and Conditions in this document are specific to the Reciprocal Green Lane for Essential Travel Between Brunei Darussalam and Singapore.
 Green/Fast Lanes are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary across the countries/regions.